pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 As SST's team continued to work with CDK and CloudFormation, they encountered several challenges that led them to reevaluate their approach.
 One key issue was the disconnect between application developers' thinking and working and traditional IaC tools' operating methods.

-With CDK and CloudFormation, the infrastructure code is essentially a code generator, producing an intermediary format (such as YAML or JSON) that is then executed to deploy the resources.
+With CDK and [CloudFormation](https://www.pulumi.com/docs/iac/concepts/vs/cloud-templates/cloudformation/#what-is-cloudformation), the infrastructure code is essentially a code generator, producing an intermediary format (such as YAML or JSON) that is then executed to deploy the resources.
 This means that the actual code you write as a developer is not the same as the code running during the deployment process.
-This can lead to a number of problems, such as difficulty debugging, lack of visibility into the deployment process, and challenges in extending or customizing the deployment workflow.
+This can lead to several problems, such as difficulty debugging, lack of visibility into the deployment process, and challenges in extending or customizing the deployment workflow.

-Additionally, as SST's team expanded its focus beyond the AWS ecosystem and started exploring other cloud providers and even on-premises infrastructure, it found that the AWS-centric nature of CDK and CloudFormation was becoming a limitation.
+Additionally, as SST's team expanded its focus beyond the AWS ecosystem and started exploring other cloud providers and even on-premises infrastructure, it found that the [AWS-centric nature of CDK](https://www.pulumi.com/docs/iac/concepts/vs/cloud-template-transpilers/aws-cdk/#what-is-aws-cdk) and CloudFormation was becoming a limitation.
 It needed a more flexible and provider-agnostic solution that would allow it to deploy and manage infrastructure across a wide range of platforms.

 ## A Provider-agnostic Solution: Discovering Pulumi

 It was during this time that the SST team discovered Pulumi, a modern IaC platform that takes a fundamentally different approach to infrastructure management.
 Instead of generating an intermediary format, Pulumi treats the infrastructure code as a first-class program executed directly during deployment.

-This shift in paradigm had several important implications for SST and its users:
+This paradigm shift had several important implications for SST and its users:

 - **Visibility and Extensibility**: With Pulumi, the infrastructure code is the same code that is running during deployment, which means there is much greater visibility into the deployment process and the ability to extend or customize it as needed.
 - **Multi-Cloud Capabilities**: Pulumi's provider-agnostic approach allows SST's team to easily work with a wide range of cloud and on-premises platforms, giving their users the flexibility to deploy their infrastructure wherever it makes the most sense for their application.